Is St. Louis, Missouri, a Good Place to Retire?

 Unique landmarks:

-Interesting fact: The suburb received its name, French, for “broken heart” after a Native American princess jumped from a nearby cliff to her death when her love for a French fur trapper went unreciprocated.
+Interesting fact: The suburb received its name, which is French for “broken heart,” after a Native American princess jumped from a nearby cliff to her death when her love for a French fur trapper went unreciprocated.

 3. Central West End, MO